Indiana pi bill: Legislative history

 Goodwin's "solutions" had been published in 1894 in the "Queries and Information" section of the American Mathematical Monthly, without peer review, under a disclaimer of "published by request of the author".

-Upon its introduction in the Indiana House of Representatives, the bill's language and topic caused confusion; a member proposed that it be referred to the Finance Committee, but the Speaker accepted another member's recommendation to refer the bill to the Committee on Swamplands, where the bill could "find a deserved grave".
+Upon its introduction in the Indiana House of Representatives, the bill's language and topic caused confusion; a member proposed that it be referred to the Finance Committee, but the Speaker accepted another member's recommendation to refer the bill to the Committee on Canals (also known as the Committee on Swamp Lands), where the bill could "find a deserved grave".
 It was transferred to the Committee on Education, which reported favorably.
 Following a motion to suspend the rules, the bill passed on February 6, 1897 without a dissenting vote.

 The news of the bill caused an alarmed response from Der Tägliche Telegraph, a German-language newspaper in Indianapolis, which viewed the event with less favor than its English-speaking competitors.
 As this debate concluded, Purdue University professor C. A. Waldo arrived in Indianapolis to secure the annual appropriation for the Indiana Academy of Science.
 An assemblyman handed him the bill, offering to introduce him to the genius who wrote it.
 He declined, saying that he already met as many crazy people as he cared to.

 When it reached the Indiana Senate, the bill was not treated as kindly, for Waldo had talked to the senators previously.
 The Committee on Temperance to which it had been assigned had reported it favorably, but the Senate on February 12, 1897, postponed the bill indefinitely.
 It had been nearly passed, but opinion changed when one senator observed that the General Assembly lacked the power to define mathematical truth.
 Influencing some of the senators was a report that major newspapers, such as the Chicago Tribune, were ridiculing the situation.

 According to the Indianapolis News article of February 13, 1897: